devshafi/hr-monitor-server/README.md

 - Database and email server credentials are shared in **.env** file only for testing purpose.
   - Please change those based on your database and mail server credentials.

-## CSV Employee File Format
-- The headers of required fields of the CSV file must be as follows :
-  - First name
-  - Last name
-  - Email address

 ## Available Scripts

 In the project directory, at first run: